FabricMC/fabric-docs/develop/data-generation/advancements.md

 <<< @/reference/latest/src/client/java/com/example/docs/datagen/ExampleModAdvancementProvider.java#reference-parent

-If no direct reference to the parent enchantment is available, a placeholder can be created using an identifier.
+If no direct reference to the parent advancement is available (e.g. using a vanilla advancement as a parent), a placeholder can be created using an identifier.

 <<< @/reference/latest/src/client/java/com/example/docs/datagen/ExampleModAdvancementProvider.java#placeholder-parent